 SEO (Search Engine Optimisation) ensures that your business is found in online searches so that not only passers-by become aware of your business.
 Suppose your business website contains enough content relevant to your service and location and valuable to your audience.
-In that case, you will show up on search engine results pages and be discovered by more people.
+In that case, you will appear on search engine results pages and be discovered by more people.

 Increases Local Exposure

 Customers often conduct local searches on Google Maps to find businesses and services near them.
-A website linked to your Google listing allows customers to move seamlessly to the next step after finding you, whether it’s visiting your shop, calling your number, or something else.
+A website linked to your Google listing allows customers to move seamlessly to the next step after finding you, whether visiting your shop, calling your number, or something else.

 Listed contact information that makes it easy to get in touch is one of the indispensable parts of a business website.
 A website allows you to be present in your target audience’s world and makes it easier for more people to search, discover, and contact you.